-The thoughts, opinions, and ideas they convey may have underlying meaning — meaning others may not be aware of at first.
+The thoughts, opinions, and ideas they convey may have underlying meaning.
+Thus, others may not be aware of the ulterior motives at first.

 When it comes to their general behavior, manipulative communicators tend to:

-- make others feel obliged to them, or sorry for them, in some way;
+- Make others feel obliged to them, or sorry for them, in some way, and

-- have a high pitched voice that reveals a patronizing or envious streak;
+- Have a high-pitched voice that reveals a patronizing or envious streak and

-- “I’m sorry, I don’t know how to work the coffee machine.” says a senior bank clerk to another bank clerk who’s just started today.
-The senior bank clerk knows how the coffee machine works, but wants the new bank clerk to seem incompetent in front of the bank manager who’s making tea next to them;
+🔸 Example #1: “I’m sorry, I don’t know how to work the coffee machine.” says a senior bank clerk to another bank clerk who’s just started today.
+The senior bank clerk knows how the coffee machine works but wants the new bank clerk to seem incompetent in front of the bank manager who’s making tea next to them.

-- “I’ve only contacted 100 leads today, I hope I’ll be better tomorrow!” declares a senior sales specialist in front of the director of sales and the rest of the sales team, hoping to encourage them to compliment him.
+🔸 Example #2: “I’ve only contacted 100 leads today.
+I hope I’ll be better tomorrow!” declares a senior sales specialist in front of the director of sales and the rest of the sales team, hoping to encourage them to compliment him.

 How people who are communicating with manipulative communicators feel

-- angry or annoyed at the antics of the manipulative communicator — this anger and annoyance may build up to an open conflict;
+- Angry or annoyed at the antics of the manipulative communicator — this anger and annoyance may build up to an open conflict, and

 Pro tip for communicating with manipulative communicators

-In order to get the most out of your communication with manipulative communicators, you should directly call them out for such behavior.
+To ensure exchanges with manipulative communicators are smooth sailing, you should directly call them out for such behavior.